Irrevocable Life Insurance Trusts in New York

 This confusion probably began when the client was told that life insurance is income tax-free.
-For married clients, the confusion is compounded by the belief that the unlimited marital deduction somehow magically insulates the client's death proceeds from ever being taxed.
+For married clients, the confusion is compounded by the belief that the unlimited marital deduction, for any insurance left to a spouse, somehow magically insulates the client's death proceeds from ever being taxed.
 Often the marital deduction merely postpones the heavy tax burden on such death proceeds until the second spouse dies.

 For clients who have taxable estates, estate taxes may consume up to fifty-five percent of their life insurance proceeds.